alexmichaelkeith/EmulatorFreighter/README.md

 - Additional Emulators for download

-- Metadata scraping migrated to QT C++
+- Compile Python scraping to Cython

 - Themes and cleaner UI